 Today’s post is dedicated to three very important questions in your journey to finding the perfect wedding dress: How do I figure out my body type?
-Which silhouettes work for my body type? and most importantly, How do I find the perfect wedding dress for my body type?
+Which silhouettes work for my body type?
+And most importantly, What kind of dress makes me feel like my best self?
 And lucky for you, we have everything you need to ace your dress-shopping fit strategy below!

 Before heading to your first bridal appointment (check out which Authorized Retailer is near you!), it’s a good idea to get to know your general measurements and how they comprise your natural body type.
-There are tons of different wedding dress styles for body types out there and no bride fits neatly into one shape or another, but basic categories can be useful to understanding your proportions, narrowing your wedding gown search.
+There are tons of different wedding dress styles for body types out there and no bride fits neatly into one shape or another.
+However, basic categories can be useful to understanding your proportions and narrowing your wedding gown search.
 It will also help you stay more body-positive going into your appointment by knowing what to expect!

 Wedding Dresses for Hourglass Figures